hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

     }
 }
 ```
-Or again, if we always want the same result whenver we're previewing any screen, just set it up once in the autoRegister function using a `preview` context:
+Then again, if we always want the same result whenver we're previewing any screen, we just set it up once in the autoRegister function using a `preview` context:

 ```swift
 extension Container: AutoRegistering {